 What is credentialing?

-Aetna's Credentialing Verification Organization (CVO) meets the National Committee for Quality Assurance (NCQA) standards for health plans.
+Aetna's Credentialing Verification Organization (CVO) meets the National Committee for Quality Assurance standards for health plans.
 In addition, Aetna’s CVO maintains accreditation by URAC by meeting strict quality standards.

 I've heard of an organization called the Council for Affordable Quality Healthcare or CAQH.
 Can you tell me more about this organization?